kiebitz-oss/apps/README.md

 # Getting Started

-Kiebietz consists of three apps for providers, mediators and users, which can be reached under `/provider`, `/mediator` and `/user`, respectively.
+Kiebitz consists of three apps for providers, mediators and users, which can be reached under `/provider`, `/mediator` and `/user`, respectively.
 The app can be built with different environments:

 * The `dev` environment works against a locally deployed backend and is great for testing the apps against a real backend.
 * The `production` environment build the app bundles for production deployment, i.e. minified and optimized code that works against the production backend.